389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

 -   If you need to update sub branches of master
     -    **fedpkg switch-branch \<branch\>**
-    -    **git merge master**
-    -    NOTE: if git merge fails, do a *git cherry-pick* instead - **git cherry-pick -x master**
+    -    **git cherry-pick -x master**
-    -    You may to run this if the sources file was not updated:  **fedpkg new-sources /home/source/ds389/389-ds-base-1.3.6.7.tar.bz2**  Followed by a "git commit -a" after the scratch build completes.
+    -    You may to run *new-sources* if the sources file was not updated:  **fedpkg new-sources /home/source/ds389/389-ds-base-1.4.0.12.tar.bz2**  Followed by a "git commit -a" after the scratch build completes.
     -    **fedpkg verrel**
     -    **fedpkg srpm**
-    -    **fedpkg scratch-build -\\\-srpm=389-ds-base-1.3.6.7-1.xxxxx.src.rpm**
+    -    **fedpkg scratch-build -\\\-srpm=389-ds-base-1.4.0.12-1.xxxxx.src.rpm**
     -    **git push**

-Fedora - Do the official Koji build, and do the release "update"
+**Fedora** - Do the official Koji build, and do the release "update"
 ----------------------------------------------------------------

 -   **fedpkg switch-branch master**